apache/ambari/contrib/views/slider/docs/index.md

 After deploying a HDP cluster through Ambari, it can be secured by using the *Enable Security* button in *Admin > Seurity* page.

 #### Step-2: Create *Kerberos* principal for view
 We need to provide a *Kerberos* identity for the process in which the view is run.
-We shall identify the user as `view-principal`.
-Since views are generally hosted by Ambari server, typically this can be named as *ambari*.
+We shall identify the user as `view-principal`. **In this document `view-principal` can be changed to any suitable name.** Since views are generally hosted by Ambari server, typically this can be named as *ambari*.

 On the machine where *KDC Server* is hosted, create user principal by running below command